isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 obligations, providing rental relief, and supporting distressed entities through insolvency.

-9.	xxx

-Many of these steps are unprecedented and novel, but also highly necessary.
+9. Many of these steps are unprecedented and novel, but also highly necessary.

 10. Mr Murali said we should chronicle our efforts as we went through these different challenges to deal with the COVID-19 pandemic.
 We have accumulated that experience, and will do so.
 In fact, we have captured the gains that we have already made.

 (a) For example, we have made permanent, the powers of our courts to conduct proceedings through electronic means such as video-conferencing.
 (b) We are also considering whether some features of the Simplified Insolvency Programme can be adopted permanently – something I spoke about in Parliament not long ago.

 11. Moving forward, my ministry will work along three broad thrusts:
 (a) First, enhancing the trust, relevance and accessibility of our legal system for society;
 (b) Second, contributing to and supporting economic activity in Singapore – by identifying and seizing new opportunities in the legal and intellectual property sectors; and
 (c) Third, optimising and rejuvenating our land and properties for the community.

 12. SPS Rahayu Mahzam and I will address these themes and also address, as far as we can, the cuts that have been raised by Members.

-I. Enhancing Trust, Relevance and Accessibility of our Legal System
+**I. Enhancing Trust, Relevance and Accessibility of our Legal System**

+13.	xxxx

 13. Last year, we saw the culmination of various initiatives that improved the efficiency, effectiveness and also the accessibility of our legal system.
 This included:
 (a) Establishing the Sentencing Advisory Panel and the Public Defender’s Office;